AleksanderRadziszewski/React-beginning/README.md

 # React-beginning
-This's my beginning with react.
+This's my beginning with React.
 I've decided to learn some more :)